 Manicuring students who do not pass the required Senior Final Examination by 170 clock hours (actual) within program completion will be scheduled for an Academic Conference to determine the probability of continued enrollment.
 The Academic Conference will be scheduled within 10 calendar days of hour determination.
-A decision will be rendered within 10 calendar days of conference date.
-The training of such a student will be suspended pending the conference determination.
+A decision will be rendered within 10 calendar days of such a student will be suspended pending the conference determination.